CenterPoint Energy Inc. (CNP) Stock Price and Analyst Predictions

 CNP) stock’s latest price update

-CenterPoint Energy Inc. (NYSE: CNP)’s stock price has plunge by 0.03relation to previous closing price of 29.15.
-Nevertheless, the company has seen a 0.83% surge in its stock price over the last five trading sessions.
+CenterPoint Energy Inc. (NYSE: CNP)’s stock price has plunge by -0.07relation to previous closing price of 29.48.
+Nevertheless, the company has seen a 1.06% surge in its stock price over the last five trading sessions.

 CNP’s Market Performance